Updated May 9, 2023

-- According to the criteria given, sum the bill amount after ‘3/25/2016’ for the first criteria given.
+- Sum up the bill amount after ‘3/25/2016’ for the first criterion according to the requirements.

-- So when both the criteria are satisfied the amount we will get, is shown in the 1st screenshot.
+- So when both conditions are satisfied, the amount we will get is shown in the 1st screenshot.
 That is after 25-Mar and before 25-Dec.
 And the sum will be 3583.95.

 SUMIFS with Dates – Example #3

 In this example, we can use SUMIFS with blank and non-blank criteria.

 - Order date and the delivery date of some products are given with Qty.

 - We need to find the Qty of the Product not delivered yet and apply the formula in cell D13.

 - In the first condition, ‘C2: C11,” <>”‘ we will select the non-empty cells in date order.
 And in the second condition, we will select the blank cells in the delivery.